On this page

 There’s no arguing that customers aren’t naive enough to assume these sorts of marketing emails are ‘personal’ but it’s worth A/B testing using personalizations such as using your customers’ names.
 Some segments will like it and others will not.

 Make personalization a part of your testing strategy.
-Amazon do and it’s clearly working for them.
+Amazon does and it’s clearly working for them.

 Cover your bases